anup-moitra/md102-intune-virtual-company-lab/00-project-overview/lab-implementation-roadmap.md

 WIN-CORP-001
 ```

-The lab also documents the troubleshooting path where the device initially showed `MDM: None` in Microsoft Entra ID and was later enrolled into Intune using manual MDM enrollment.
+The lab documents the troubleshooting path where the device initially showed `MDM: None` in Microsoft Entra ID and was later enrolled into Intune using manual MDM enrollment.

 The Windows Autopilot user-driven enrollment lab is completed for: